hundredrabbits/Donsol/famicom/README.md

 ## TODOs

-- Custom message for difficulty on enter dungeon
-- Get rid of the can_run flag? conver to routine
-- Display highscore on splash
+- Implement deck shuffling
   - Implement shuffle seed
   - Can reshuffle on first hand
+- Implement dungeon complete
+  - Last rooms should check if card exists or display a folded card.
-- Implement deck shuffling
+- Implement more tests
+  - Test running?
+  - Test dungeon complete
+  - Test difficulty?
+- Display highscore on splash
 - Implement onscreen guide
-- Implement dungeon complete
 - When shield break, display cyan star next to SP
+- Get rid of the can_run flag? conver to routine
 - Implement sounds

 ## Rules